suxuekun/libpyiotcloud/_kubernetes/README.md

 ### Instructions:

-0. Make sure docker images is committed to the docker repository.
-As the Kubernetes files fetches the docker images from the specified registry.
+0. Make sure docker images are committed to the docker repository.
+As the Kubernetes files will fetch the docker images from the specified container registry.

         docker-compose build --no-cache
         docker push richmondu/iotmongodb